rafalcode/hmmapproach/README.md

 This explanation sets the stage for the HMM approach.

-we usually set N to be the number of states, so that the transition matrix -often, but not always, termed A - is therefore N x N and each of its rows represents the probability of a certain state (specific to the row) transitioning to any of the other states, including itself (the identity transition, you may call it).
+We usually set N to be the number of states, so that the transition matrix -often, but not always, termed A - is therefore N x N and each of its rows represents the probability of a certain state (specific to the row) transitioning to any of the other states, including itself (the identity transition, you may call it).
 Necessarily, each row will sum up to one.
 What about the columns?
 No, they need not.

+As often occurs with Markov matrices we also want starting probabilities for each of the states.
+This N x 1 matrix ( or vector) is typcially called pi.

 The emission matrix, on the other hand, is the probability of each state emitting one of the symbols.
 If M, is the number of different (unqiue) symbols), then the emission matrix -often, but not always, called B, will be N x M.

 Finally we often include the value of the symbol sequence, sometimes called T. This is the input sequence size upon which we expect A and B to hold sway.

-A HMM, if referred to as an entity, is often this grouping: A, B, N, M and T, and the code will reflect this by putting them all in a C data structure.
+A HMM - if referred to as such, as an entity, so to speak - is often this grouping: A, B, pi, N, M and T. The code will reflect this by putting them all in a C data structure.
+We can actually consider this as our model, and setting the best parameters for it will be a main concern and will occupy alot of time.

+However, this model of ours is not the main goal.
+Clearly, the main goal is really to discover the states that correspond to those symbols.
+I should say the states that correspond BEST to those symbols, because in fact we cannot know them for sure (this particular aspect may be surprising.
+The hidden states are not revealed or exposed in an explicit manner unless, that is, they were known beforehand.
+We only work out the most probably path through the states, given the data we are supplied with, i.e. the detected symbols.

 # Start: CpG island detection
 We start by looking at a famous example, the detection of CpG islands in DNA sequences.
 HMMs are particularly intensively used in bioinformatics